 Social shopping in China is an important aspect and companies should leverage Chinese social features to win over young consumers.
 When it comes to China, luxury brands need to think about combining their strategy, positioning, and history across all digital and physical brand experiences and through the most relevant products.
 Too many companies still ignore local preferences, customs, and buying traditions, but all of this is critical in China.

-How Chinese luxury consumers get information about new luxury brands?
+How do Chinese luxury consumers get information about new luxury brands?

-The main sources from which the young Chinese generation of luxury goods get information on brands and products are:
+The main sources from which the young Chinese generation of luxury goods gets information on brands and products are:

 - online channels of official brands,